ismaildev7/ismaildev7/README.md

 - 🔭 I’m currently working on **NestJS / MERN Stack / TypeScript**
 - 🌱 I’m currently learning **Docker / AWS**
+- 🎓 Master’s student in Data Science at UHasselt, Belgium 🇧🇪
-- 🎓 Studied Computer Science at Fast National University of Computer and Emerging Sciences
+- 🎓 Studied a Bachelor’s in Computer Science at Fast National University of Computer and Emerging Sciences
 - ❤️ I’m looking to collaborate on open source projects
 - 💬 Ask me about **React, Express, NestJS, Python, Docker**